jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Reward Normalization and Clipping
 Typically, it is best not to have reward values that differ by many orders of magnitude.
 For example, in the paper [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), the authors clip all rewards to the range {{< math >}}$ \left[-1, 1\right] ${{< /math >}}.

 >Since the scale of scores varies greatly from game to game, we fixed all positive rewards to be 1 and all negative rewards to be −1, leaving 0 rewards unchanged.
 Clipping the rewards in this manner limits the scale of the error derivatives and makes it easier to use the same learning rate across multiple games.
 At the same time, it could affect the performance of our agent since it cannot differentiate between rewards of different magnitude.
 <br>
 >-- <cite>Mnih, Volodymyr, Koray Kavukcuoglu, David Silver, Alex Graves, Ioannis Antonoglou, Daan Wierstra, and Martin Riedmiller.
 "Playing atari with deep reinforcement learning." arXiv preprint arXiv:1312.5602 (2013).</cite>

+In addition to just clipping the rewards, you can also keep a running mean and standard deviations of rewards to standardize rewards or returns (discounted rewards).

 ### Advantage Standardization
 Before calculating a loss for the policy network, advantages are computed and then standardized, such that about half of the advantages are positive and about half are negative.
 This is done for stability of training and variance reduction.
 Here is an excert from [HW2](http://rail.eecs.berkeley.edu/deeprlcourse-fa17/f17docs/hw2_final.pdf) of the Berkely Deep RL course: